-This data shows that 91.1% of individuals served speak English; 6.8% speak Spanish, 0% speak Hmong/Lao; 0.5% reported that they speak a different language; and 1.7% were Not Reported.
+Figure 20 shows the number and percent of individuals who received SUD residential treatment service by primary language for FY 2022/23.
+This data shows that 93.4% of individuals served speak English; 4.9% speak Spanish, 0.6% reported that they speak a different language; and 1.1% were not reported.